TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 | Device Type | Prometheus Exported|
 | Address | mymetrics |

 If you leave the "Address" empty  the plugin will automatically assign "metrics" as the address.
-This is the default endpoint for prometheus but for security reas
+This is the default endpoint for prometheus but for security reason we do not recommend the default as hackers do know this default as well.
+Rather give it a specific name for your host.

+4) click

 ## Chapter 7 - Communication between Plugins